• Get Involved!

 • Teams will need access to a computer and the Internet at times during the year.
 As a key component of the project, teams will build a website, create social media accounts, and videos to build a digital footprint of your project.

-• We will supply training, tutorials, and resources to make this happen, no prior experience necessary!
+• We will supply training, tutorials, and resources to make this happen, no prior experience is necessary!

 What is Needed to Apply?

-The GirlsBuild Project is is now closed for the 2022-2023 academic year
+The GirlsBuild Project is is now open for the 2023-2024 academic year!

-Stay Tuned by following us on Instagram @girls_build for future events open to the public
+Stay up to date and follow us on Instagram @girls_build for future events open to the public.

 1. Team of Girls

-• All students need to be from the same public school (contact us if you need an exception).
+• All students need to be from the same public school (contact us if you need an exception) or nonprofit.

-• At least 6 female students (or students who identify as female) in 6th through 12th grade.
+• At least 6 girl students (or students who identify as girls) in 6th through 12th grade.

 • A common vision to create a sustainable, lasting project.